arshzip/pluck/README.md

 # pluck

-Download 256 kbps AAC files from YT Music streams without transcoding.
+### Download high quality music from YouTube Music.

 ![pluck](assets/preview.gif)

-Search or paste a link.
+#### Search or paste a link.
 Tracks, albums, videos (audio only).
-Get high quality audio files with album art + proper tagging.
+Get 256 kbps AAC audio files with album art + proper tagging.

+> [!NOTE]
-While `pluck` works without YT Premium (or without a YT account), 256kbps AAC streams are only available to Premium subscribers.
-In case YT Premium isn't available, `pluck` will fall back to 160kbps Opus streams and transcode them.
+> While `pluck` works without YT Premium (or without a YT account), 256kbps AAC streams are only available to Premium subscribers.
+In case a YT Premium session cookie isn't supplied, `pluck` will fall back to 160kbps Opus streams and transcode them.

 ## Why not just use yt-dlp?
 YT Music's catalog splits into two halves: music videos on youtube.com (which yt-dlp), and dedicated streaming-only tracks reserved for Premium accounts. `pluck` exists to support and prioritize dedicated streaming-only tracks which are natively higher-quality AAC.
 This also avoids a lossy Opus→AAC/mp3 re-encode.
 Not to mention music videos often have intros/interludes which dedicated streaming tracks don't.